zhibailin/MasteringEnglish/README.md

 Here's a little IOU.
 Let's call it money.

 That money gets __debased__ because people steal the IOUs; the government __prints extra IOUs__;
-and people renege on their IOUs;
+and people __renege on__ their IOUs;
+But money tries to be a reliable IOU from society that you __are owned something for something__ you did in the past.